emacsfodder/etd/README.md

 Which will be replaced by the list of function entries.
 Each one includes function signature, docstring (formatted for markdown) and the top three examples, make those top 3 good examples.

+Use `M-x etd-create-template-file` to generate a basic template file,

 [See etd-example-template](./etd-examples-template)

 [Docs generated for Kurecolor](https://emacsfodder.github.io/kurecolor/)